RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/using-homeroom.md

 Clicking on the displayed value will again copy it into the system paste buffer and you can then paste it to the required location.
 Before the value is used though, you should make any changes as instructed.
 How you paste a value into the terminal/UI will depend on the operating system and browser being used.
 For macOS you should be able to use `<Command-v>`.
 On Linux and Windows, try `<Ctrl-v>` or `<Ctrl-Shift-v>`.

-If at any time a glitch occurs and the workshop content does not display properly because of a network issue, and so an error is displayed, or it shows as a white page, select the dropdown menu at the top right corner, above the terminals and select "Reload Workshop".
+If at any time a glitch occurs and the workshop content does not display properly because of a network issue, and so an error is displayed, or it shows as a white page, select the drop-down menu at the top right corner, above the terminals and select "**Reload Workshop**".
 That menu item will reload just the workshop content and leave you on the same page.
-Similarly, if the terminals stop working or show as closed, select "Reload Terminal" from the same dropdown menu.
+Similarly, if the terminals stop working or show as "closed", select "Reload Terminal" from the same drop-down menu.

 Where possible, don't refresh the browser window as you will be reverted back to the welcome page (it will not remove any progress that you've made) - you will need to navigate back to where you were.
-Also do not use the "Restart Session" menu item unless **specifically** directed to as you will lose all of your work.

 If you have any issues which using the reload menu items do not solve, please ask for help!
+When you're ready, select "**Explore OpenShift**" below to get started...